 So she wants to finance the ZAC not only the school education, which is partially paid in practice, and help them with learning.
 Rather, the adolescents should also be able to recognize and develop new life chances in the children’s village itself.
 This against the background that professionals, especially in the craft, in Tanzania are urgently sought and have a good future forecast.

-In addition, the children in their village when farming agricultural land and in livestock husbandry by taking over practical work on the village farm practice.
-If everything goes according to plan, the village will be able to earn even small trade income through the production and sale of its own products, so that it will financially support itself to a certain extent, and production surpluses sold through its own village store will serve to refinance the project.
+In addition, the children will have practical training in small-scale farming and livestock husbandry on the village’s own land.
+If everything goes according to plan, the village will be able to generate small trading income through the production and sale of its own products, thus becoming financially self-sustaining to a certain extent, and production surpluses sold through its own village store will serve to refinance the project.